-We find that the profile included in the 1977 report plans by engineer Maurice Armstrong provides a good fit to the existing profile of the drain.
-Said report provided for improvements to the open drain that still appear to suit the current conditions of the watershed.
+We find that the profile included in the 1966 report plans by C.G.R.
+Armstrong, P.Eng. and 1981 report plans by Maurice Armstrong, P.Eng. provides a good fit to the existing profile for the upper part of the Hurley Relief Drain and the Hurley Relief Branch Drain.
+Said reports provided for improvements to the open drain that still appear to suit the current conditions of the watershed.